SA floored by Zulu man modelling in girlfriend's dress

 “Them: He was always serious.”

-The gent put on a show a great show until he spotted the camera, swiftly moved away from the frame and hid behind a tiny table.
+The gent put on a great show until he spotted the camera, swiftly moved away from the frame and hid behind a tiny table.

 Watch the TikTok video below: